Best gas BBQ picks: tried, tested and rated by reviews experts

 Ease of storage

-After use you’ll want to store your BBQ somewhere safely.
+After use you’ll want to store your barbecue somewhere safely.
 Some models come with a cover to keep it safe from the elements, or these can be bought separately.
 Others come with side units that can be folded down and out of the way to give you a little more space.
 If space is at a premium, these are things you’ll want to think about.

-The gas models on this list require either propane or butane gas - two of the most commonly used gases for domestic BBQs.
-Without getting too deep into all the science behind the gases, the main difference between propane and butane is their boiling point.
 Propane has a boiling point of -42C and butane’s is -2C.
 This means propane can be stored outside in all weathers, whereas butane is less effective in cold weather.
 But don’t make the mistake of thinking these gases are interchangeable – they’re not: the gas connectors for propane and butane are different.
-To add to the confusion, some BBQs on this list take a propane/butane blend.
-Always buy the type of gas stated by the brand of the BBQ you’re buying.
+To add to the confusion, some barbecues on this list take a propane/butane blend.
+Always buy the type of gas stated by the brand of the barbecue you’re buying.

 Gas bottles can be refilled or bought directly from suppliers like Calor and FloGas or from home and DIY stores like Homebase and B&Q. A quick Google search is the best way to find your nearest gas supplier.
 Do note that if you’ve never bought gas before, you’ll need to pay for the gas canister, too, which will push the upfront cost up.